erensayar/HrDayOffModule/README.md

 # I Prepared Collection With Saved Request & Saved Responses
 * You can use swagger of course but if you want use postman or something u can import this collection.

-* You can find collection for test the api.
-This collection include saved request and response and all endpoints.
+This collection include saved requests, responses and all endpoints.

 * If employee id need for send to endpoint take the employee id from an employee service!
 Id numbers are unique.

-Directory: dev-doc > Hr Day Off Module.postman_collection.json
+Directory: ./dev-doc/Hr Day Off Module.postman_collection.json

-Some Requests:

 ![Requests](./dev-doc/HttpClient-SS.png)

 # Entity Relation Diagram (ERD)

 ![Requests](./dev-doc/ERD.png)

+# Notes
+When use create employee when set requestOfLeaveIdNumbers 5 and 6. like:

+    "requestOfLeaveIdNumbers": [5,6]

+5. and 6. requestOfLeave object  has not relation any employee.